MrBukLau/filter-lists/README.md

 ## Special Thanks
 ### Filters
-#### For Providing Information That Helped Me Create Some of These Filters
+#### For Providing Information That Enabled Me to Create Some of These Filters
 - **d3ward on GitHub**
     - [Analytics and Tracking Filters](https://github.com/d3ward/toolz)
 - **Karmesinrot on GitHub**